abetusk/scratch/notes/Neural-Network-Notes.md

 * Simple algorithms on lots of data beat out complex algorithms on little data ([1][1])
   - Algorithms conditioned on naive parallelism will win out
-  - "The Bitter Lesson" says that "genral methods that leverage computation are most effective", *not* that simple algorithms on lots of data will win out, so methods that do reasoning, on little data, for example, still have the bitter lesson applied to them
+  - "The Bitter Lesson" says that "general methods that leverage computation are most effective", *not* that simple algorithms on lots of data will win out, so methods that do reasoning, on little data, for example, still have the bitter lesson applied to them
 * Neural networks work best when the networks themselves are highly parallel and shallow
   - "Deep" neural networks are inherently serial, so aren't as amenable to parallel speedups
-  - I suspect backpropagation also has a harder time on deep neural networks and the success of gradient descent like algorithms comes from shallow but parallel networks
+  - I suspect back propagation also has a harder time on deep neural networks and the success of gradient descent like algorithms comes from shallow but parallel networks
 * Higher dimensional space is a blessing, not a curse
   - If there's a signal, even weak, and directions are random, the chance of going down a dead end